suellab/suellab.github.io/_pages/people.md

 Current: Lab technician at the Fillon lab, Centre for Genomic Regulation, Barcelona

 ### Renske Van Raaphorst
-Current: Ph.D Student at the Veening lab, University of Lausanne
+Current: PhD Student at the Veening lab, University of Lausanne

 ### Carla Vidal
 Current: Pontificial Catholic University of Chile